johnj974/Mystery-shack-e-store/README.md

-there is a counter on the cart which gives them a visual clue as to the amount of products that they have added, the customer clicks on the cart to access the cart page where they can amend each item in their shopping cart before moving onto the checkout page, there is a list at the top of the page again confirming the products for purchase before the customer enters delivery and payment details, Customers can also request a new password through the login page, an e mail is sent to their address which they use to reset their password, According to all the youtube tutorials and the methods shown in the code institute module this should have been easy to implement but for some reason it took me a lot of time to get right.
-If the SMPTA authentication failure appears you may have to go to <a href="https://accounts.google.com/DisplayUnlockCaptcha" target="_blank">Captcha</a> and click on continue to enable the authentication</p>
+there is a counter on the cart which gives them a visual clue as to the amount of products that they have added, the customer clicks on the cart to access the cart page where they can amend each item in their shopping cart before moving onto the checkout page, there is a list at the top of the page again confirming the products for purchase before the customer enters delivery and payment details, Customers can also request a new password through the login page, an e mail is sent to their address which they use to reset their password</p>
 <p>As an admin user you have the option of adding, deleting and updating products.
 Unfortunately this is not fully functional as I
  have yet to figure out how to add an image to the new created product from the dashboard</p>
  <p>To access the site as a superuser use; username:admin, password:o1234567</p>